 Effective July 24, 2020, sports and recreational facilities can open and team competitions (scrimmages and games) can resume.
 Sports in which body contact between players is integral or frequent (for example, wrestling or judo) are not permitted unless the approach can be modified to prevent prolonged or deliberate physical contact.

-Effective May 19, 2020, the following outdoor recreational amenities are permitted to open:
+Effective June 19, 2020, the following outdoor recreational amenities are permitted to operate:

 - outdoor sports facilities and multi-use fields

 - outdoor picnic sites, benches and shelters in parks and recreational areas

 - public and private campgrounds for recreational vehicle, car camping and all other types of camping